RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 ## Syncer process

-Each node in a cluster containing a CRDB instance hosts a process called syncer.
+Each node in a cluster containing an Active-Active database instance hosts a process called syncer.
 The syncer process:

 1. Connects to the other cluster proxy